-What Should You Eat If You Come Down with Coronavirus?
+What Should You Eat If You Come Down with COVID-19?

 At EatingWell, we've been answering a lot of questions surrounding food and the new coronavirus.
 What's safe?
 What isn't?
 How should you be handling your groceries?
 One question that may be on people's minds as they're hunkering down is: What should you eat if you come down with COVID-19?
 (Also be sure to check out what you should eat before and after getting the COVID-19 vaccine, according to experts).

 Just to be clear—there is no magic diet that will help.
-We have some information about foods and drinks that may reduce flu and cold symptoms or duration, but we don't know specifically about COVID-19 (understandably, as the virus is so new).
-Here's some general guidance to help you feed yourself or a loved one who gets sick, including what to eat and drink, what to limit, and how to prepare in advance.
+We have some information about foods and drinks that may reduce flu and cold symptoms or duration, but we don't know specifically about COVID-19.
+Nevertheless, here's some general guidance to help you or a loved one who gets sick, including what to eat and drink, what to limit, and how to prepare in advance.

 Your diet is going to be personal

-Depending on your symptoms and their severity, plus what you like to eat and if anyone is around to help you cook, your diet is going to look different from someone else's who has COVID-19.
+Depending on your symptoms and their severity, your food preferences and if anyone is around to help you cook, your diet will look different from someone else who also has COVID-19.
 It's important that you stay home if you're not feeling well, call your doctor and see about getting any food or groceries delivered with no contact (via family and friends or a delivery service).

 Hydration is super important